 The administrative and operational workload of the TDDS so overburdened its officers, volunteers and secretarial staff that it became necessary in 1969 to engage an executive director in the person of Dr. Herbert Taub.
 His engaging persona, his elemental knowledge of organized dentistry, his penchant for long hours and hard work proved invaluable.
 For 21 years, he ran the Society.
 After Suffolk County split off, Dr. Taub stayed on at Nassau County Dental Society.
 Every incoming president was fearful that Dr. Taub might retire before he took office.
 Finally, after more than two decades, he retired after a period during which he mentored his successor, Dr. William F. Boyd.
 Having practiced oral surgery for many years, Dr. Boyd was well versed in the complexities of private practice — this together with his dexterity in dental politics and administration kept the Society on an even keel for eight years.

 Gabriele K. Libbey succeeded Dr. Boyd in March 1998.
 The first non-dentist to fill the executive director’s position in Nassau County, she came to the position with an extensive background in association management.
 She served as the executive director of the Suffolk County Bar Association for more than a dozen years and also was the chief administrative officer of the Village of Atlantic Beach following five years as an elected Trustee in the Village of Great Neck Estates.
 Some of her significant accomplishments include obtaining real property tax exemption status from Nassau County for the NCDS’s condo headquarters, retiring the condo mortgage, computerizing headquarters, initiating the creation of the NCDS’s Internet presence and maintaining our website all the while providing guidance and support for our volunteers and officers.
-We are equally pleased to note that the NCDS has not increased its dues in more than a decade and has pledged to hold the line through 2008.
+After more than a decade as our Executive Director Gaby retired in 2009.
 We thank Gaby for her years of devoted service to the NCDS.

 Aside from its strong involvement in the legislative arena, insurance protection for its members, adjudication of patient complaints through peer review, the encouragement of high ethical standards, public and professional relations, espousement of fluoridation, the Society has from its earliest days vigorously promoted continuing education in the interest of better patient care.